What does a forensic archaeologist do?

 Most police and crime scene investigators are not trained in these techniques and it is therefore essential that they work alongside archaeologists and have an understanding of the importance of these methods

 An understanding of stratigraphy is fundamental to archaeological excavation.
 Stratigraphy refers to the layered deposition of soil and materials over time (both natural and made by humans).
 The basic principle is that lower layers are older and the upper layers were deposited more recently.
 Any objects or features within the layers can then be dated relative to those above and below.
 Archaeologists can examine the edges of features made by humans such as ditches, post-holes or graves to see which layers they disturb and which they are overlain by.
 This can help to establish a relative chronology.

 Stratigraphic layers highlighting the different deposits and objects buried in relation to each other

 Archaeologists are crucial for interpreting and distinguishing between natural and cultural events relating to site formation processes.
-For example, was the body within a deliberate grave cut?
+For example, was a body buried within a deliberate grave cut?
 If so, this indicates disposal by another person.
 Or was the body simply laying in a natural depression?
 If so, this may indicate death through exposure and natural causes.
 These skills are important, therefore, for differentiating between criminal and natural activity and interpreting the site.
 In Week 2 will will explore the importance of archaeological techniques of excavation.

 © Durham University